cosmos/cosmos-sdk/x/ibc/core/spec/01_concepts.md

 the chain level parameters the counterparty has stored such as its chainID and consensus parameters.
 The executing chain will also verify that if a previous connection exists for the specified connection identifier that all the parameters match and its previous state was in INIT.
 This may occur when both chains execute `ConnOpenInit` simultaneously.
-The connection state of the counterparty will be verified.
-It is expected to be in INIT.
-The `ClientState` and `ConsensusState` the counterparty stores for the executing chain will also be verified.
+The executing chain will verify that the counterparty created a connection in INIT state.
+The executing chain will also verify The `ClientState` and `ConsensusState` the counterparty stores for the executing chain.
 The executing chain will select a version from the intersection of its supported versions and the versions set by the counterparty.
 The connection is set and stored in the TRYOPEN state upon success.

 `ConnOpenAck` may be called on a chain when the counterparty connection has entered TRYOPEN.
 A previous connection on the executing chain must exist in either INIT or TRYOPEN.
 The executing chain will verify the version the counterparty selected.
-If the counterparty selected its own connection identifier, it will be validate in the basic validation of a `MsgConnOpenAck`.
+If the counterparty selected its own connection identifier, it will be validated in the basic validation of a `MsgConnOpenAck`.
 The counterparty connection state is verified along with the `ClientState` and `ConsensusState` stored for the executing chain.
 The connection is set and stored in the OPEN state upon success.

 `ConnOpenConfirm` is a response to a chain executing `ConnOpenAck`.
 The executing chain's connection must be in TRYOPEN.
-The counterparty connection state is verified.
+The counterparty connection state is verified to be in the OPEN state.
 The connection is set and stored in the OPEN state upon success.

 ## Connection Version Negotiation